my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 - *Dessuten …* → Furthermore / In addition …

+- … vil ha mange fordeler. → … will have mange benefits.

 - *Et annet positivt aspekt er at …* → Another positive aspect is that …

 - *Hovedargumentet for … er at …* → The main argument for … is that …